FREQUENTLY ASKED QUESTIONS

 Can I double-count the courses I take toward both a graduate degree and the ECMH certificate?

-Yes.
-If you are currently enrolled in a degree program, you can double-count courses toward the degree and the certificate program.
+If you are currently enrolled in a degree program, you may be able to double-count courses toward the degree and the certificate program.
 Dually enrolled students are encouraged to apply early to the certificate program of interest so that classes can be planned out thoughtfully.

 Can someone enrolled in an undergraduate degree program be admitted into the certificate program?